grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

     # CLI flag: -alertmanager.alertmanager-client.backoff-retries
     [max_retries: <int> | default = 10]

+  # (experimental) Initial stream window size.
+Values less than the default are
+  # not supported and are ignored.
+Setting this to a value other than the
+  # default disables the BDP estimator.
+  # CLI flag: -alertmanager.alertmanager-client.initial-stream-window-size
+  [initial_stream_window_size: <int> | default = 63KiB1023B]

+  # (experimental) Initial connection window size.
+Values less than the default
+  # are not supported and are ignored.
+Setting this to a value other than the
+  # default disables the BDP estimator.
+  # CLI flag: -alertmanager.alertmanager-client.initial-connection-window-size
+  [initial_connection_window_size: <int> | default = 63KiB1023B]

-  # (advanced) Enable TLS in the GRPC client.
+  # (advanced) Enable TLS in the gRPC client.
 This flag needs to be enabled when
   # any other TLS flag is set.
 If set to false, insecure connection to gRPC
   # server will be used.
   # CLI flag: -alertmanager.alertmanager-client.tls-enabled